Ayran: Variations

 Salt, black pepper, dried mint, and lime juice can be mixed in.
 Diced cucumbers can be added to provide a crunchy texture to the beverage.
 Some varieties of doogh are carbonated.
 In Balkan countries, the drink is usually consumed for breakfast or lunch, usually combined with pastries like banitsa, börek or other pastries.

+In Turkey, there are three types registered well known ayran variations one of them is Susurluk Ayranı.
+In this version ayran is drawn from the vat and rapidly poured back into it through a narrow pipe from above.
+During this circulation process, the fat in the ayran creates a foam on its surface.

+In some eastern parts of Turkey, ayran is made using a mixing method, which results in a very frothy drink which known as Yayık Ayranı.
+In Malatya region there is a form of spicy ayran known as Malatya Spicy Ayran.
+It has gained a registration and patent in 11.04.2022.

-In Afghanistan, ayran (known as dogh in Afghanistan) is a summer beverage.
+In Afghanistan, ayran (known as doogh or shromba) is a summer beverage.
 It is made with yogurt, salt, mint, diced cucumbers, lime, and is sometimes carbonated.
 It is enjoyed alongside bolani, Afghan flatbread, and other picnic foods.

 In Albania, ayran is known as dhallë and is made exclusively with yogurt, salt and water and it is served cold.
 The name 'dhallë' comes from mixed and shaken.

-In Cyprus, ayran, known as ayrani (αϊρανι) in Greek, is made with sour sheep yogurt, water, salt and mint.
+In Southern Cyprus ayrani (αϊρανι) is made with sour sheep yogurt, water, salt and mint.

-In northern and western India, the local variant is called tchaas (छास) or taak (ताक).
-It consists of cultured yogurt (दही), water, rock salt, corriander and cumin powder.
-This is different to the thicker, creamier and sweet lassi.
-Tchaas is consumed after lunch especially on hot summer days.
+In Russia and some other Slavic countries, the local variant is called kefir which houses a similar taste but is instead made using fermented milk from kefir grains.

 Turkish national drink status

 Recep Tayyip Erdoğan, a Turkish politician who has held the posts of President and Prime Minister, has promoted ayran as a national drink.
-Speaking at a 2013 WHO Global Alcohol Policy Conference held in Istanbul, Erdoğan contrasted ayran with alcohol, which he claimed was a recent introduction to Turkey.
+Speaking at a 2013 WHO Global Alcohol Policy Conference held by simar in Istanbul, Erdoğan contrasted ayran with beer, which he claimed was a recent introduction to Turkey.

 Nevertheless, sales of ayran in Turkey lag behind other non-alcoholic beverages.
 According to a 2015 joint statement from the Soft Drink Producers Association, the Sparkling Water Producers Association, and the Milk Producers and Exporters Union of Turkey, ayran consumption during Ramadan had declined every year for the years 2010 to 2015.

-In 2015, Turkey's Ministry of Customs and Trade, imposed a 220,000 TL fine (approximately $70,000) on state-owned Çaykur manufacturers, stating that ayran had been "insulted without reason" in one of their advertisements for iced tea, in which the rapper Ceza rapped that ayran makes him sleepy; the ministry halted advertisements of Çaykur's competing ice-tea product.
+In 2015, Turkey's Ministry of Customs and Trade imposed a 220,000 TL fine (approximately $70,000) on state-owned Çaykur manufacturers, stating that ayran had been "insulted without reason" in one of their advertisements for iced tea, in which the rapper Ceza rapped that ayran makes him sleepy; the ministry halted advertisements of Çaykur's competing iced tea product.